Jamaica: Sport

-Usain Bolt is widely considered the greatest sprinter of all time.
+Since independence, Jamaica has consistently produced world-class athletes in track and field.
+Over the past six decades Jamaica has produced dozens of world-class sprinters.

 Association football and horse-racing are other popular sports in Jamaica.
 The national football team qualified for the 1998 FIFA World Cup.
 Horse racing was Jamaica's first sport.
-Today, horse racing provides jobs for about 20,000 people including horse breeders, groomers, and trainers.
-Also, several Jamaicans are known internationally for their success in horse racing including Richard DePass, who once held the Guinness Book of World Records for the most wins in a day, Canadian awards winner George HoSang, and American award winners Charlie Hussey, Andrew Ramgeet, and Barrington Harvey.

 Race car driving is also a popular sport in Jamaica with several car racing tracks and racing associations across the country.
+Jamaican drivers have achieved growing international success.
+Other notable competitors include Thomas Gore, a podium finisher in ADAC GT4 Germany and part of the 2024 Team Championship‑winning squad;

 The Jamaica national bobsled team was once a serious contender in the Winter Olympics, beating many well-established teams.
 Chess and basketball are widely played in Jamaica and are supported by the Jamaica Chess Federation (JCF) and the Jamaica Basketball Federation (JBF), respectively.
 Netball is also very popular on the island, with the Jamaica national netball team called The Sunshine Girls consistently ranking in the top five in the world.

 Rugby league has been played in Jamaica since 2006.

 The Jamaica national rugby league team is made up of players who play in Jamaica and from UK based professional and semi professional clubs (notably in the Super League and Championship).
 In November 2018 for the first time ever, the Jamaican rugby league team qualified for the Rugby League World Cup after defeating the USA and Canada.
 Jamaica will play in the 2021 Rugby League World Cup in England.

-According to ESPN, the highest paid Jamaican professional athlete in 2011 was Justin Masterson, starting pitcher for the baseball team Cleveland Indians in the United States.